l'Échappée Belle 96k

 Col du Morétan

-I put away my poles and focused on big, deliberate steps, hopping from boulder to boulder while keeping my heart rate in check.
-The strategy worked, I body felt steady and composed, allowing for me to conserve energy for the steep descent that awaited on the far side.
+I put the poles away and focused on big deliberate steps, boulder to boulder, keeping my heart rate steady.
+Wanted to save energy for the steep descent on the other side.

 Val pelouse

-This section proved one of the hardest for me.
-Perhaps it was the time of day, or the succession of passes, but my energy levels hit an all-time low.
-I began feeling dizzy and unsteady, needing short breaks at each pass to regain composure.
+This was one of the hardest sections for me.
+Maybe it was the time of day or the accumulated passes, but my energy bottomed out.
+I felt dizzy and unsteady, needing short breaks at each pass to recover.

-Once we cleared the final pass, the trail finally descended toward Val Pelouse (1,714 m).
-A balcony of green slopes and wide horizons opened up, and I was finally able to pick up speed, running freely toward the checkpoint.
+Once we cleared the final pass, the trail descended toward Val Pelouse (1,714 m).
+Green slopes opened up and I was able to pick up speed again, running freely to the checkpoint.

 Aiguebelle

-Finally, in the closing 7 kilometers to Aiguebelle (319 m), I found a rhythm and began to pick up the pace, settling into a comfortable run as I caught sight of other runners ahead.
-The descent tested me.
-I wondered if I'd started the final stretch too hard and whether I could hold it.
-Yet after nearly 25 hours on the move, I managed to sustain 5.76 km/h through the forested descent.
+Final 7 km to Aiguebelle (319 m), I found a rhythm and picked up the pace, catching runners ahead.
+Wondered if I'd gone out too hard for the descent, but after nearly 25 hours on the move I managed to hold 5.76 km/h through the forest all the way down.

 CheckpointDist. (km)Cum.
 Dist. (km)Elevation +Speed (km/h)TimeRank